 Single Entry Point

-The Single Entry Point is a team within the European Commission’s trade department, under the leadership of the Chief Trade Enforcement Officer.
-The Single Entry Point is the first point of contact for all EU stakeholders who are facing potential trade barriers in third countries or who find non-compliance with sustainability rules related to Trade and Sustainable Development or the Generalised Scheme of Preferences.
+The Single Entry Point is a team within the European Commission’s Directorate-General for Trade (DG Trade), under the authority of the Chief Trade Enforcement Officer.
+The Single Entry Point is the first point of contact for all EU stakeholders facing potential trade barriers in third countries, or non-compliance with sustainability rules related to trade and sustainable development or the Generalised Scheme of Preferences.

-To help you find your way, the Single Entry Point has developed two complaint forms, one on market access/trade barriers and one on sustainability issues - as well as step-by-step guides to completing them.
-For matters relating to the Anti-Coercion Instrument and to submit relevant information please visit Anti-Coercion Instrument Single point of contact.
+To help you find your around, the Single Entry Point has developed two complaint forms, one on market access/trade barriers and one on sustainability issues - as well as step-by-step guides on how to complete them.

-Do you want to launch a complaint with the Single Entry Point?
-Contact us!
+Want to make a complaint to the Single Entry Point?
+Get in touch with us!

-The Single Entry Point can support you when you are preparing your complaint – you can contact the Single Entry Point directly on trade-single-entry-point@ec.europa.eu.
-As part of the pre-notification process, the Single Entry Point can help you decide whether to launch a complaint and guide you through the complaint process if necessary.
+The Single Entry Point can help you when you prepare your complaint – you can contact the Single Entry Point directly at trade-single-entry-point@ec.europa.eu.
+As part of the pre-notification process, the Single Entry Point can help you decide whether to make a complaint and, if necessary, guide you through the complaint process.

 How does the Single Entry Point follow up on complaints?

-Once received via the contact forms, the Single Entry Point will ensure a streamlined process to assess your complaint.
-This includes an assessment of your issue by the relevant experts in DG TRADE in coordination with other European Commission services and EU delegations as relevant.
-When the assessment has been completed, the Single Entry Point will contact you directly to explain the outcome and potential follow-up actions.
+Once your complaint has been received via the contact forms, the Single Entry Point will ensure a streamlined process for assessing your complaint.
+This includes an assessment of your issue by the relevant experts in DG TRADE, in coordination with other European Commission services and EU Delegations as appropriate.
+Once the assessment has been completed, the Single Entry Point will contact you directly to explain the outcome and possible follow-up.